 Some retailers are even incorporating user-generated Instagram photos into their product pages that show their products being used by real people.
 This not only builds community, but it also provides powerful social proof for the retailer.
 Black Milk Clothing does this particularly well.

-Next week, we continue with seven insights from e-Commerce Operators – CEOs and CMOs at large and small retailers will share the strategies and techniques that are working within their companies.
+In Part 2, we continue with seven insights from e-Commerce Operators – CEOs and CMOs at large and small retailers will share the strategies and techniques that are working with their companies.

 Now I’ll turn this over to you: What are these people missing?
 What was the biggest opportunity you saw this year?